Dzero-Gt/Microphone-Operational-Amplifier/README.md

 - `return type function6(arg1: type, arg2: type)`
   - [Description of function6]

+### Misc
+  - `void delay(unsigned int ms):`
+    - Delay function takes an unsigned integer "ms" as an input parameter, representing the number of milliseconds to delay the program execution.
+Function uses       looping assembly code to achieve 1ms delay.
+Code only works properly at 16MHz clock speed.
+    - Input Parameters:
+      - "ms": an unsigned integer that represents the number of milliseconds to delay the program execution.
+    - Output:
+      - This function does not return any value.

 ## Basic Usage Example
 [Provide a brief code snippet that demonstrates the most basic usage of the library.
 This should be a simple example that allows users to quickly test the functionality of the library.]